rattomegan/war-card-game/README.md

 - more interaction than just a button
 - animations for the card plays and flips
 - player and computer card stacks based on score
+- an autorun button that will play the game until the end for you